dasunmihiranga/ABC-RAG-PC/README.md

     python scripts/ingest_data.py
     ```

-    This will create a Pinecone index and upload your documents to it.
+    This will create a Pinecone index with integrated embeddings and upload your documents to it.

 2.  **Run the FastAPI application:**
     ```bash